a-bentofreire/abeamer/docs/sources/code-of-conduct.md

 When contributing to the open-source community, developers many times end up being in the receiving end of everyone who _forgot the put garbage in the bin before leaving home_.

-To keep an healthy developing environment, it's stickily banned:
+To keep an healthy developing environment, it's strictly banned:

 - B01.
 All forms of harassment.
 - B02.
 Abusive language.